Samuel-de-Oliveira/Helen/Tutorial/README.md

 #### Purpose of this project:

-In this project an obstacle detection system will be built with Arduino.
-This system mainly uses an ultrasound sensor, buzzer, LCD and LED.
+In this project, an obstacle detection system will be built with Arduino.
+This system mainly uses an ultrasound sensor, buzzer, LCD, and LED.

 ![Systeme-detection_single](https://user-images.githubusercontent.com/79866006/202284373-69d73246-0a53-4ddf-9878-58993f6775a2.png)